davidrhoden/davidrhoden-basic-netlify/timeline/david-by-domino-sugar-apr-30-2020.md

 ---
-title: standing on the levee near the sugar plant
+title: Standing on the levee near the sugar plant.
 date: 2020-04-30T16:00:00.000Z
 summary: Showing off my pandemic facial hair and walking on the levee in Arabi.
 category: gina